The Salmon Capital of Michigan

 Book Synopsis The Salmon Capital of Michigan by : Carson Prichard

 Download or read book The Salmon Capital of Michigan written by Carson Prichard and published by Wayne State University Press.
 This book was released on 2024-04-02 with total page 293 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: Weaving together the stories and voices of residents, anglers, community leaders, and environmental workers and researchers, this ethnographic account details the lives and livelihoods impacted by a once-unrivaled Michigan salmon fishery.
+Book excerpt: Local voices reveal the personal stories and cultural legacy of a once-flourishing fishing town impacted by environmental change.
+Weaving together the stories and voices of residents, anglers, community leaders, and environmental workers and researchers, this compelling account details the lives and livelihoods impacted by a once-unrivaled Michigan salmon fishery.
 From the introduction of Chinook salmon to the Great Lakes in the late 1960s, a thriving recreational fishery industry arose in Northern Michigan, attracting thousands of anglers to small towns like Rogers City each week at its peak.
-By the early 2000s, a crisis loomed beneath the surface of Lake Huron as the population of a prey fish species called alewife unexpectedly collapsed, depleting the salmon’s main source of food.
+By the early 2000s, a crisis loomed beneath the surface of Lake Huron as the population of a prey fish species called alewife unexpectedly collapsed, depleting the salmon's main source of food.
 By 2007, the salmon population had collapsed too, leaving local fisheries and their respective communities lacking a key commodity and a bid on fishery tourism.
 Author, angler, and ecologist Carson Prichard artfully incorporates fisheries science and local news media into an oral history that is entertaining, rich, and genuine.
 Complementing an ecological understanding of events, this narrative details the significance of the fishery and its loss as experienced by the townspeople whose lives it touched.

 The Salmon Capital of Michigan Related Books